N5GEH/n5geh.tutorials.route_and_secure_applications/README.md

      - "traefik.http.routers.testpage.rule=Host(`testpage.mydomain.com`)"
 ```

 This way, the traefik service knows that all requests to *testpage.mydomain.com* are rerouted to the testpage service.
-Since we disabled the *exposedByDefault* option in the yml file we have to tell traefik that it has to watch this service and its labels with an additional label:
+Since we disabled the *exposedByDefault* option in the yml file we have to tell traefik that it has to watch this service and its labels with an additional label.
-You see that no port binding is needed anymore.
 The only open ports are 80 and 443 which are bound to traefik.

 ```yaml
 services: